syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Update horizontal space between the selected objects as equal and within the selection boundary
+Update the horizontal space between the selected objects as equal and within the selection boundary